rks101/eglinux/README.md

 A. Always use "su -" for a clean substitution to indented user identity.
 "su -" substitutes the root/target user and creates a clean shell without environment variables set by the previous user.
 It's a complete user substitution.
 "su" existing shell environment is more or less retained and substitutes the user.
 It's like mimicking a new user environment.
+After su or "su -", you can check `pwd` or `ls -lrt ~/`  and exit after any such operations.

 **Tip**:
-After su or "su -", you can check `pwd` or `ls -lrt ~/`  and exit after any such operations.
 On Ubuntu, you can live without a root password and manage most of the things using sudo.
+Instead of sharing the root password with every user (in the lab or office) for admin tasks such as installations and running privileged utilities, sudo is a better alternative.
 ** Always ask man => man passwd, man shadow, man sudo, man sudoers, man su, man crypt before making changes**
-** Double-check as a root for any recursive operation.**
+Double-check as a root for any recursive operation.
-** This behavior can vary across Linux distributions and versions over the years.
+This behavior can vary across Linux distributions and versions over the years.

 Related posts:
 [su or sudo](https://askubuntu.com/questions/70534/what-are-the-differences-between-su-sudo-s-sudo-i-sudo-su)